Vietnam is still transitioning to a market-based economy. The Bank’s partnership with Vietnam since 1993 has contributed to achieving notable results.

 95% of motorcycle riders now wear a helmet.
 With 6.5 fatalities per 10,000 vehicles/year, over six times those in Japan, accidents on Vietnam’s roads are a major contributing factor to a national injury crisis.
 Addressing one of the highest accident rates in the world, the Vietnam Road Safety Project is working to bring health, education, police, and highway agencies together to save lives.

 Improving living standards in remote mountainous areas.
 Under the first Northern Mountains Poverty Reduction Project, 353,871 households have benefitted from improved health care, and over 118,000 households have access to clean water, significantly improving the health of local people.
 A follow-on project has built on these earlier gains plus strengthen community disaster risk preparedness and pilot market linkage service initiatives.
+Participating households’ income has increased 10% and higher than the average of those in other communes outside of the project areas.
+Almost 80% of common-interest farming groups claimed to have better access to market information and reach higher productivity.
 (See the story and video)

-Primary education doubled and more disadvantaged children were enrolled.
+Primary school enrollment reached 99 percent of eligible children and school attendance ratios for boys and girls have largely been equalized.
 The proportion of primary students in full day programs doubled from 25% in 2005 to 50% nationwide.
 Children in disadvantaged districts increased enrollment to 94% (compared to 97% nationally) while girls enrollment in secondary school now exceeds boys at 78% to 77%.
 Personalized lessons brought a more hands-on approach to learning for ethnic minority students in 49 primary schools.
-The New School model, which used innovative teaching and learning practices in the classroom, was piloted in 24 primary schools in six provinces in 2010.
-It was so successful that the government of Vietnam decided to scale it up to all 63 provinces.
+The New School model, which used innovative teaching and learning practices in the classroom, have been piloted in 1,447 primary schools in all 63 provinces.
+After three years’ of project implementation, another 2,000 primary schools have volunteered to apply this model.
 (See the video and story)

 Health conditions and access to health services have been improved.
 Thanks to the Mekong Regional Health Support Project, an estimated 16 million people in the Mekong Delta region are benefiting from improved health services and facilities.
 From this number, 2.5 million people also have better access to health insurance.
 About 10,000 health workers have received health-related courses and additional training to meet the region’s demands.
 The HIV/AIDS Prevention Project has significantly contributed to keeping Vietnam’s HIV/AIDS prevalence rate below 0.3 per cent of its population.
 (Watch the video)